JetBrains/teamcity-documentation/topics/glossary.md

 Continuous integration is also associated with _Extreme Programming_ and other _agile_ software development practices.
 Following the principles of _Continuous Integration_, TeamCity allows users to monitor the software development process of the company, while improving communication and facilitating the integration of changes without breaking any established practices.

+Custom build run
+* A standalone build whose settings have been adjusted compared to its build configuration.
+Such a build can be initiated from a context menu next to the __Run__ button.

 ## D

 Dependent build